Eisenhower Matrix for Decision Anxiety

 SKIP IF NEEDED

-• Endlessly researching options for a decision you already made
+• Endlessly researching decision you already made

-• Worrying about hypothetical outcomes that are highly unlikely
+• Worrying about highly unlikely hypothetical outcomes

 That's a lot to remember!